sahare92/bumper-ball/README.md

 3. Fix the camera to an elevated surface and aim it at the board.

 4. Connect the computer to the camera using the USB cable.

+5. Connect the computer to a projector and project the virtual game image on to the game board.

 ___
 &copy; 2018 Bumper Boiz, All Rights Reserved